The 3 Most Popular Vises for Lock Picking

 To start, here are six pretty cool benefits that we can get from putting our locks in a vise!

 1. Easier to Tension

-Probably one the greatest reason pickers use vises is because it allows them to more easily use top of the keyway turning tools – such as prybars.
+Probably one the most significant reasons pickers use vises is because it allows them to more easily use top of the keyway turning tools—such as prybars.

-By putting the lock in a vise, your tensioning finger is free to place wherever you need it.
+By putting the lock in a vise, your tensioning finger is free to place wherever you need.

 2. Angle to Your Desire